 - Spices & Herbs are used for flavor;

-- Oil is used to moisturize and carry flavor, it also seals the meat surface from the air.
+- Oil is used to moisturize and carry flavor, it also seals the protein surface from the air.

-Tip: When using a strong acid based marinade, use glass dishes since stainless steel can react to the acid which will affect the meat.
+Tip: When using a strong acid based recipe, use glass dishes since stainless steel can react to the acid which will affect the final product.

-- If marinating in a straight acid liquid (say apple cider vinegar, wine or lemon juice), meat shouldn’t be allowed to marinate for longer than two hours since the acidity will then begin to toughen it.
+- If using a straight acid liquid (say apple cider vinegar, wine or lemon juice), meat shouldn’t be allowed to stay in it for longer than two hours since the acidity will then begin to toughen it.

-- If you want to marinade for a longer period of time (for more flavor), use a recipe that includes oil rather than a straight acidic liquid.
+- If you want to marinade for a longer period of time, use a recipe that includes oil rather than a straight acidic liquid.

 Looking for some recipes to try?
 See this page for over a dozen ideas.